 The site of St Mary's Friary, the first Carmelite Friary to be established in Norfolk, this site was occupied by the friars in 1253.
-The remains of the gatehouse and other buildings remain standing, and the rest of the friary complex is visible as earthworks and foundations on the ground and on aerial photographs.
+The remains of the gatehouse (NHER 65031) and part of another building (NHER 65032) remain standing, and the rest of the friary complex is visible as earthworks and foundations on the ground and on aerial photographs.

 The earliest Carmelite Friary in Norfolk, founded in 1241 on another site, see NHER 32740.